10 tips to win more prizes on Instagram

 8. Use Twitter and Google to find low entry Instagram competitions

 Most companies tweet about their Instagram accounts, or automatically tweet their Instagram content.
-Use Twitter advanced search at www.twitter.com/search-advanced – try combining Instagram with words like win, share, regram, upload, competition, or prize.
-When you get the results, make sure to select Live (or All tweets on the mobile app) to see all recent tweets.
+Use Twitter advanced search at www.twitter.com/search-advanced – try combining Instagram with words like win, share, upload, story, competition, or prize.
+When you get the results, make sure to select Latest to see the most recent tweets.
 Save the search by clicking More Options > Save Search and you can choose it as an option any time you start typing in the Twitter search box.
 Also use Google search and tailor it to look for the same word combinations.

 9. Check out the competition